conduktor/conduktor-docs/docs/gateway/how-to/migration-guide-to-security-mode.md

 ---
-sidebar_position: 8
+sidebar_position: 7
 title: Migration Guide to Gateway Security Mode
-description: How to migrate to the new Gateway security mode
+description: How to migrate to Gateway security mode
 ---

 # Gateway Security Mode